BrainJS/brain.js/test/README.md

 # tests

-To run the tests in this directory, first install the dev dependencies with this command from the top-level directory:
+To run the tests in this directory, make sure you've installed the dev dependencies with this command from the top-level directory:

 ```
-npm install --dev
+npm install
 ```

 You'll also have to globally install [mocha](http://visionmedia.github.com/mocha/). `npm install mocha -g`.